i4Ds/Karabo-Pipeline/doc/src/examples/example_structure.md

 Karabo is used in the SRCNet to generate simulated test data resembling SKAO data.

-The script [SRCNet_v0.1_simulation.py](https://github.com/i4Ds/Karabo-Pipeline/blob/main/karabo/examples/SRCNet_v0.1_simulation.py) generates simulated visibilities and a dirty image for the SRCNet v0.1 release.
+The script [SRCNet_v0.1_simulation_1_MeerKAT.py](https://github.com/i4Ds/Karabo-Pipeline/blob/main/karabo/examples/SRCNet_v0.1_simulation_1_MeerKAT.py) generates simulated visibilities and a dirty image for the SRCNet v0.1 release using the MeerKAT SKA-MID precursor telescope.
-Data volume generated: 85 GB.
+Data volume generated: 43 GB.
-Required hardware: 32 GB RAM, 100 GB storage.
+Required hardware: 32 GB RAM, 64 GB storage.
-Approximate runtime with 16 cores: 1 day.
+Approximate runtime with 16 cores, no GPU: 1 day.
-Suggested command due to the runtime and due to Karabo currently logging to STDOUT: `nohup python SRCNet_v0.1_simulation.py > karabo_log.txt &`
+Suggested command due to the runtime and due to Karabo currently logging to STDOUT: `nohup python SRCNet_v0.1_simulation_1_MeerKAT.py > karabo_log.txt &`
 By default, Karabo will use /tmp as the root dir for output and the data is written to a directory created by Karabo below this root dir.
 If the SCRATCH env var is set, Karabo will use the directory defined there as the root dir instead.
 If the TMPDIR or TMP env var is set, Karabo will use the directory defined there as the root dir instead.
 The precedence is TMPDIR = TMP > SCRATCH > /tmp.

+The script [SRCNet_v0.1_simulation_2_AAstar.py](https://github.com/i4Ds/Karabo-Pipeline/blob/main/karabo/examples/SRCNet_v0.1_simulation_2_AAstar.py) generates simulated visibilities, a dirty image and a cleaned image for the SRCNet v0.1 release using the SKA-MID AA\* layout.
+Data volume generated: 3 TB.
+Required hardware: 64 GB RAM, > 3 TB storage.
+Approximate runtime with 12 cores, NVIDIA Tesla P100 16 GB GPU: 31 h (visibilities 14 h, dirty imaging 3.5 h, image cleaning 13.5 h).
+Running on GPU currently only speeds up the simulation part, not the imaging part.
+For the simulation part, we observed a massive speed-up (factor 18) when using the GPU (InterferometerSimulation parameter use_gpus).
+See paragraph above for log capture and output directory suggestions.

-The notebook [SRCNet_simulation_walkthrough.ipynb](https://github.com/i4Ds/Karabo-Pipeline/blob/main/karabo/examples/SRCNet_simulation_walkthrough.ipynb) contains a small example based on `SRCNet_v0.1_simulation.py` that can be run on a laptop in a couple of minutes.
+The notebook [SRCNet_simulation_walkthrough.ipynb](https://github.com/i4Ds/Karabo-Pipeline/blob/main/karabo/examples/SRCNet_simulation_walkthrough.ipynb) contains a small example based on `SRCNet_v0.1_simulation_1_MeerKAT.py` that can be run on a laptop in a couple of minutes.
 It walks you through the whole process, from loading the survey / sky model and configuring the telescope, to configuring observation parameters and setting up and running the simulation, to creating a dirty image from the generated visibilities.

 In addition, we provide utility to create SRCNet Rucio metadata for the ingestion daemon for `images` and `visibilities` data products.
-The example script [SRCNet_rucio_meta.py](https://github.com/i4Ds/Karabo-Pipeline/blob/main/karabo/examples/SRCNet_rucio_meta.py) provides a template, which may need some customization according to your needs (e.g. include the script into a full simulation pipeline).
+The script [SRCNet_rucio_meta.py](https://github.com/i4Ds/Karabo-Pipeline/blob/main/karabo/examples/SRCNet_rucio_meta.py) provides an example of how to generate metadata for a small simulation and imaging pipeline.

 ## Performing a line emission simulation, using both OSKAR and RASCIL